dalboris/vpaint/README.md

 (tested on Windows 7 64bit)

-Note 1: To support more user, compiling in 32bit is recommended, as
-        it can run on both 32bit and 64bit versions of Windows.
+- Note 1: To support more user, compiling in 32bit is recommended, as it can run on both 32bit and 64bit versions of Windows.

-Note 2: Windows XP and lower are not supported
+- Note 2: Windows XP and lower are not supported.

-Note 3: VPaint will -NOT- compile with MinGW 4.8 (either 32bit and 64bit)
+- Note 3: VPaint will -NOT- compile with MinGW 4.8 (either 32bit and 64bit)
-        or Visual Studio 2010 or lower
+        or Visual Studio 2010 or lower.

 1. Make sure that Visual Studio 2012 or higher is installed on your system
 2. Download and install Qt 5.4 Community from http://www.qt.io/.
 Make